ambaradan/nvim-rockydocs/README.md

 The following RockyDocs commands are available:

-:RockyDocsSetup
-: This command sets up a new RockyDocs project by cloning the repository and installing the required dependencies.
+- **RockyDocsSetup**: This command sets up a new RockyDocs project by cloning the repository and installing the required dependencies.
 It checks if a virtual environment is active and installs the requirements using the pip package manager.
 - **RockyDocsServe**: This command serves the documentation project using MkDocs.
 It activates the virtual environment, checks if MkDocs is installed, and starts the server in the background.
 The server can be stopped using the